-3.2 - MEMBERS RESIDING OUTSIDE OF CITY OF SAULT STE.
-MARIE
+3.2 MEMBERS RESIDING OUTSIDE OF CITY OF SAULT STE, MARIE

 Any member who resides outside of the City of Sault Ste.
-Marie shall complete and fulfill all requirements of the Criminal Record Check at their respective local Police Service, most likely the Ontario Provincial Police.
-The procedure will be the same, please contact the Director of Criminal Records Check before commencing this process.
+Marie shall complete and fulfill all requirements of the Criminal Record Check/Vulnerable sector check at their respective local Police Service, most likely the Ontario Provincial Police.
+Members can contact the SFHA Registrar if additional documentation is required to complete the process.

-3.3 - CONDITIONS FOR REFUSAL
+3.3 CONDITIONS FOR REFUSAL

-Individuals with outstanding Criminal Code convictions or who have been charged with such offences that have not yet gone to trial, but which continue to be prosecuted, shall not be eligible to hold the above positions or those Association positions determined by the Risk Assessment Tool.

-These offences include, but are not limited to, the following offences which deem the individual ineligible to participate in any capacity as determined by the Speak Out Policy.
+Individuals with outstanding Criminal Code convictions or who have been charged with such offences that have not yet gone to trial, but which continue to be prosecuted, shall not be eligible https://cloud.rampinteractive.com/whaontario/files/Coaches/2024-25/Updated%20-%20How%20to%20Submit%20 your%20VSC%20Document%20%28updated%20July%2019%29.pdf to hold the above positions or those Association positions determined by the Risk Assessment Tool.
+These offences include, but are not limited to, the following offences which deem the individual ineligible to participate in any capacity as determined by the Respect in Sport module.

 - Assault with a Weapon

 - Assault Cause Bodily Harm

 - Aggravated Assault

 - Sexual Assault

 - Sexual Interference

 - Sexual Exploitation

 - Invitation to Sexual Touching

-- · Making, distributing, or possessing child pornography
+- Making, distributing, or possessing child pornography

 - Current prohibitions or probation orders forbidding the individual to have contact with children under the age of 14

 - Indictable criminal offences for child abuse

-- · Luring a Child
+- Luring a Child

 - Voyeurism

 - Possession for the Purpose of Trafficking

 - Production of a Substance (as defined in the C.D.S.A.)

 - Robbery

 - Any other offences pertaining to violence, whether involving weapons or not.